How to defend yourself against online scams

 Emails sent from an unknown real sender

-So check to see who the real sender of the email is: if you don't recognize them, it could well be a phishing email.
+Remember to check who the real sender of the email is: if you don't recognize them, it could well be a phishing email.

 Emails with suspicious addresses and links